LLNL/sundials/doc/shared/sunnonlinsol/SUNNonlinSol_FixedPoint.rst

       calls to *SysFn*.

-.. c:function:: int SUNNonlinSolSetDamping_FixedPoint(SUNNonlinearSolver NLS, sunrealtype beta)
+.. c:function:: SUNErrCode SUNNonlinSolSetDamping_FixedPoint(SUNNonlinearSolver NLS, sunrealtype beta)

    This sets the damping parameter :math:`\beta` to use with Anderson acceleration.
 By default damping is disabled i.e., :math:`\beta = 1.0`.